 Quotes

-“The absence of original thought.”
+“The absence of originality.”

 Dreamers of day are dangerous men